SamuelQuinones/nextjs-boilerplate/README.md

 </div>

+> Once the new `app` directory and other new features of [NextJS version 13](https://nextjs.org/blog/next-13) are production ready, I will attempt to update this template accordingly.

 ## Getting Started

 You can use any package manager for this project, it was created with npm but is designed to be easily inter-changeable.